-Are you considering becoming a certified gas technician?
-Want to work as a plumber, HVAC mechanic, or appliance repair technician?
-One of your first steps is to learn about the TSSA's gas tech certification requirements.
+Want to become a certified gas technician?
+Your first step is to learn about the TSSA's gas tech certification requirements.

 Here's your quick guide to getting gas tech certified this year.

-1. Who is the TSSA & what do they do?
+1. What is the TSSA & what do they do?

 TSSA stands for Technical Standards and Safety Authority.
 This non-profit organization is headquartered in Toronto.
-They set training standards and protect public safety in Ontario, across 4 key areas:
+They set training standards and protect public safety in Ontario in three key areas: